cjrpriest/kaymeg/README.md

 - **Single node bottlenecking**: Clients will always send all traffic for a service to one node, and MetalLB distributes this internally within the cluster.
 This could (theoretically) result in a network bottleneck.
 However, unless your use case involves each node processing data that is more than a third of the networking capacity of a single node (unlikely), then you are probably going to be ok.

 These limitations are described in more detail [over in the MetalLB documentation](https://metallb.universe.tf/concepts/layer2/)

+## Known Issues

+- When a node is rebuilt (according the above procedure) NFS doesn't appear to work.
+A reboot of the node fixes this.

 ## Contributing